How to join?

 By subscribing to email list

-- By subscribing to Dodo list, you receive an approximately weekly newsletter introducing Dodo’s upcoming events
+- By subscribing to Dodo list, you receive an approximately bi-weekly newsletter introducing Dodo’s upcoming events

 By joining Dodo’s online communities